chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

 ## Upgrade with FileSystem Backup Locally

+Follow the below steps for Automate HA when you are upgrading with On-Premises and AWS deployment (but not for AWS managed services).

 {{< warning >}} The below steps won't work for Automate HA with AWS Managed. {{< /warning >}}

 1. Create a Backup of Chef Automate Standalone using the following command: